Coronavirus in Kentucky: Beshear to provide daily COVID-19 update at 5 p.m.

 - Coronavirus in Kentucky: Beshear to provide daily COVID-19 update at 5 p.m.

-- Coronavirus in West Virginia: Drive-up testing to be held in Nitro
+- Coronavirus in West Virginia: Kanawha County confirmed COVID cases stays steady

+- South Carolina woman arrested, accused of licking hands and touching things in grocery store

+- Ohio restaurant reopening standards set to be announced this week, DeWine says